thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ./generate-licenses.sh -p
 ```

-Review the licenses: a recommended approach is to push the branch to the forked booster repository and run a RHOAR licenses validation test against this branch.
-This test is easy to set up and run, please ask the team for more details.
-If the validation test fails then remove the licenses from the branch, try to address the issues and repeat the process.
+Review the licenses: a recommended approach is to run a RHOAR licenses validation test against these licenses.
+This test is easy to set up and run, for example, the URL such as "file:$BOOSTER_HOME/wfs-rest-http@master" can be used by this test to validate the added licenses.
+Please ask the team for more details.

+If the validation test fails then remove the licenses, try to address the issues and repeat the process.

 ## Create a tag and push it